 Which airlines are concerned by CORSIA?

-Right from the start, in 2019, ALL AIRLINES need to start monitoring and reporting their emissions.
-Even airlines based on a non participating state are required to monitor and report all their flights.
+Right from the start, in 2019, ALL AIRLINES are required to start monitoring and reporting their emissions on all their flights, including airlines based in non participating states.

 - Reporting scope: ALL international civil flights

 - Offsetting scope: Covered route (routes between participating states)

 What is the risk if airlines do not report their 2019-2020 emissions?

 Since the baseline is the limit over which emissions will need to be compensated, a low baseline due to airlines not reporting in 2019-2020 will only increase the compensation from 2020-onwards.